 |Good social network and support||Behavior disturbance|

 The more unfavorable characteristics you have, the higher the risk to insure you.
-Depending on your diagnosis and how severe it is, you could qualify for the best risk class (typically referred to as Preferred Plus) or be table rated.
+Depending on your diagnosis and how severe it is, you could qualify for the best risk class (typically referred to as Preferred Plus) or be given a substandard risk class, such as a table rating.

 Being table rated means your level of risk is outside the norm and in order for the life insurance carrier to accept you, you have to pay extra to cushion the risk.